A lot of people ask me about how to become a Certified Management Accountant (CMA).

 IMA Student Members

-If you are a current student at an accredited college or university then this membership is for you.
-It is perfect for individuals looking to kick start their career in accounting or financial management.
+This membership is perfect for students looking to kick-start their career in accounting or financial management.

 IMA Academic Members

-Members have access to benefits worldwide.
-In addition to this, academic members also have access to the IMA’s ethics curriculum, webinars, case studies, mentor program, research grants, and various other teaching resources.
+Members have access to benefits worldwide, including the IMA’s ethics curriculum, webinars, case studies, mentor program, research grants, and various other teaching resources.

 *The IMA offers a discount on the annual fee when your organization signs up 5 or more staff members.
 This discount program offers a 15% discount on IMA membership rates.

-One of the steps to become a CMA is paying a non refundable entrance fee for your CMA certification program.
+One of the steps to becoming a CMA is paying a non-refundable entrance fee for your CMA certification program.
 This means you must pay this fee in order to even take your exam.

 Pricing varies depending on your IMA membership.
-For example, the cost for professional members is $240, but for Student and Academic members the fee is only $180.
+For example, the cost for professional members is $300, but for Student and Academic members, the fee is only $225.

 The answer to this question varies.
-How long depends on what sort of CMA exam prep you take and how quickly you want to work through the material.
+How long depends on what sort of CMA prep course you take and how quickly you want to work through the material.

 To be clear, you must complete the CMA program and pass both parts of the CMA exam within 3 years of entry.
 If you fail to do so, you will have to repay the entrance fee and retake any passed exams.

-You must also register for one exam part within the first 12 months of entry or you’ll have to repay the entrance fee.
+You must also register for one exam part — either CMA Part 1, or CMA Part 2 — within the first 12 months of entry, or you’ll have to repay the entrance fee.
 There are several testing windows each year, so plan accordingly.

-While the CMA Entrance Fee includes 6 months access to the CMA Support Package, the majority of candidates will not find this helpful enough.
-Instead, I highly recommend that you enrol in a high quality quality CMA review course like CMA Exam Academy.
+While the CMA Entrance Fee includes 6 months of access to the CMA Support Package, the majority of candidates will not find this helpful enough.
+Instead, I highly recommend that you find the best CMA review course that will fit your needs and use it to prepare for the exam.

 If you’re new to CMA Exam Academy, let me break down what this program has to offer and why it’s a step above the competition.